3mdeb/3mdeb-website/content/careers.en.md

       content: |
         We are seeking an exceptional candidate with a strong command of C and a genuine passion for embedded systems development.
 If you enjoy working close to hardware and want to see your code running on real devices, this role is for you.

+        We offer the opportunity to work on open-source projects and collaborate with the community of world-class industry leaders, as well as work with some of the most prominent vendors to build your own portfolio through contributions.
+As a team member, you’ll impact the product and its final shape with opportunities for professional development, flexible working hours, and employment conditions.

+        We also provide training and certification to help our team members build their skills and advance in their careers.
+Our comprehensive benefits package includes medical care, financial support for sports cards, and group insurance.

+        In addition, we offer opportunities to attend international open-source conferences, some of which we co-organize with other companies, giving our team members the chance to showcase their skills and expertise.
+We also organize and host our own community events, such as workshops and community calls, where team members can share their knowledge and network with other industry professionals.

     - title: "Requirements:"
       content: |
         * Knowledge of C and how programs work: